There’s a common Norwegian saying that goes like this,

-At the same time, the jacket should also retain some of these warm air to keep you warm from the inside.
+At the same time, it should also retain some of this warm air to keep you warm from the inside.

 Hence, there is a very fine balance between breathability and keeping warm.
 Too much of either is not ideal.

-You’ll want to look for a waterproof cycling jacket rated around 10,000 to 15,000g/m2/24 hours for cycling.
+You’ll want to look for a jacket rated around 10,000 to 15,000g/m2/24 hours for cycling.
 The larger the number, the more breathable the fabric is.

 3. How can the rain jacket both waterproof and breathable at the same time?

-A typical waterproof cycling jacket is made up of 3 layers.
+A typical waterproof jacket is made up of 3 layers.

-The outer layer, called the Face Fabric is to protect the inner layers and provide the stylish looks.
-It’s not waterproof but is treated with a DWR (Durable Water Repellent) solution so that it doesn't hold up water on the surface.
+- Outer layer, called the Face Fabric, protects the inner layers and provides stylish looks.
+It’s not waterproof but is treated with a DWR (Durable Water Repellent) solution not to hold up water on the surface.

-The middle layer, called the membrane.
-It's job is to keep the water out completely.
-What’s unique about this layer is that it has holes that are too tiny to let water in, while at the same time having holes that are large enough for water vapor to escape, keeping you dry from the inside.
+- Middle layer is called the membrane.
+Its job is to keep the water out completely.
+What’s unique about this layer is that it has holes that are too tiny to let water in a while, having holes that are large enough for water vapor to escape, keeping you dry from the inside.

 4. What is DWR and how does it work?